How To Trade Breakouts In Forex

 - When price moves through a level will strong momentum, i.e. without hesitation, this is a sign of strength.
 Should wicks be present on candlesticks or the market moves sideways, the breakout is not as powerful.

-Now that you have the low down on trading breakouts, test it for yourself, find if this approach suits you.
+Now that you have the low-down on trading breakouts, test it for yourself, and find if this approach suits you.
 What I discussed was the bear bones of implementing this method successfully, you will find ways to improve the results through testing and practice.

 The rules presented can be implemented to focus on reversals or continuation of trends, whatever you desire.